BrianEstrada/PokeScanner/README.md

 ###[Download Section](https://github.com/BrianEstrada/PokeScanner/releases)

-#TODO
-- Increase Range
-- Add a service
-- Notification when pokemons are in the area
-- List pokemon in the area
-- Add Gyms
-- Add Pokestops

 # Credits
 ### big shout out to the guys over at the Java Pokemon API this project couldn't exist without it
 Link: https://github.com/Grover-c13/PokeGOAPI-Java/ (Grover-C13)